pydantic/pydantic/docs/index.rst

 Alias Generator
 ~~~~~~~~~~~~~~~
-If data source field names not match your code style (e. g.
+If data source field names do not match your code style (e. g.
 CamelCase fields),
 you can automatically generate aliases using ``alias_generator``:

 .. literalinclude:: examples/alias_generator_config.py